2AMissinou/Metabolomics-Filtering/README.md

 # Metabolomics-Filtering
-Metabolomics-Filtering codes removes uninformative, imputes and normalizes, and find significant variation of features in untargeted metabolomics datasets.
+"Metabolomics-Filtering code" removes uninformative, imputes and normalizes, and find significant variation of features in untargeted metabolomics datasets.